Daniel J. Frey

 They cleaned your bottom once and walked away.

-They were self-satisfied that they did the job in the best, the most efficient way they knew how and never came back?
+They were self-satisfied that they had done the job in the best and most efficient way they knew how and never came back.

 No.